The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

-By analysing key performance indicators, businesses can truly understand how well they are performing.
+By analysing key performance indicators, e-commerce businesses can truly understand how well they are performing.

 For example, let's say you want to increase your CLV.
 You would focus on improving areas (or other customer and financial KPIs) such as customer satisfaction, purchase frequency, and average order value.

 You'll notice that the lines between financial, customer and even operational KPI's are often blurred.
 Improving one, often improves another KPI (usually a financial one).